francesco-erbetta/zabbix-api-utils/repgen/README.md

 .....
 ```

+NOTE about file names: g001.png for CPU, g002.png for Memory, g003.png and so on for every Disk/File system.

-### PDF Generator
+### PDF Generator (r1.py)
-This Python script will cycle in the repdata folder and will generate a PDF with these simple rules:
+The Python script r1.py will cycle in the repdata/ folder and will generate a PDF with these simple rules:
+1. A small logo in the upper left corner in every page
-1. A Cover page with a Title, the Customer name and the period (last 7 days for example)
+2. A Cover page with a Title, the Customer name and the period (last 7 days for example)
-2. For every Host found it will produce an Header with some infos from inventory and host items, and 3 Graphs per page.
+3. For every Host found it will produce an Header with some infos from inventory and host items, and 3 Graphs per page.
 Host with several file systems will generate lot of pages :-)
-3. Outpuf file will be report.pdf
+4. Outpuf file will be report.pdf

 Please do note that PDF can be huge with several hosts (about 12MB for 200 Windows Hosts with few disk each, for example).